Sioux Falls Storm: 2002: Aldrich's final season

-The Storm were founded as an expansion team in the original Indoor Football League in 1999 as the Sioux Falls Cobras.
-In their inaugural 2000 season, they won their first game defeating the Sioux City Attack 44–30.
-They went 8–6 on the season and finished fourth in the Southern Division.
-After one season, the became members of the National Indoor Football League (NIFL) and changed their name to the Storm.
+2003–2023: Riggs era

+2003–04: Final NIFL seasons

 The Storm hosted the 2004 NIFL championship game against the Lexington Horsemen in the Storm Shelter in front of a sellout crowd.
 The Horsemen won the championship game, but the Storm defeated the Horsemen a year later in the second round of the 2005 UIF playoffs in Lexington.

+2005–08: UIF United Bowl winning streak

 The Sioux Falls Storm were charter members of United Indoor Football (UIF) in 2005 and were the first UIF champions with a win over the Sioux City Bandits, 40–38 at Sioux City.
 Sioux Falls won its second consecutive UIF championship in 2006 at their home ground, the Arena, defeating the Lexington Horseman 72–64 on July 29, 2006.
 Quarterback Terrance Bryant was named United Bowl II MVP after throwing eight touchdowns in the match.
 Defensive end Nate Fluit recorded 16.5 sacks in 2005 and 15.5 in 2006.

 Sioux Falls became one of the few teams in indoor football history to post a shutout, beating the Peoria Rough Riders 71–0 on June 3, 2006.

 On Saturday, August 4, 2007, the Storm defeated the Lexington Horsemen for the second United Bowl in a row, 62 to 59.
 With 19 seconds left to go in the game Storm quarterback Terrance Bryant threw up a prayer, and though protested by the small crowd of Horsemen fans, it was ruled a touchdown pass.
 With three seconds left in the game, and with the help of a frantic fan going for the game ball, the Horsemen gained 15 yards for a chance to kick a field goal and tie the game, but the kick was missed by Horsemen kicker Collin Barber.

 On March 29, 2008, the Storm lost to the Omaha Beef 34–18, ending their historic 40-game winning streak and giving them their first loss since July 15, 2005.
 They went on to win their fourth United Bowl later that season against the Bloomington Extreme.

+2009–10: Early IFL success and insurance violation

 On April 25, 2009, after switching to the Indoor Football League, the Storm were found in violation of the IFL's rule of not complying with regulations related to workers compensation coverage.
 As punishment, the team's first five wins of the 2009 season were forfeited; this resulted in a 6–8 season, the first losing season in team history.
 The other three losses all came to the Billings Outlaws.
 In 2010, the Storm rebounded to reach the United Bowl before losing 43–34 to the Outlaws.